 Will any Wi-Fi extender work with Ring?

-Yes, virtually any modern Wi-Fi extender that supports the 802.11n (Wi-Fi 4) standard and the 2.4GHz band will work with Ring devices.
+Yes, most modern Wi-Fi extenders that support the 802.11n (Wi-Fi 4) standard and the 2.4GHz band are compatible with Ring devices.

 Is a Ring Chime Pro better than a regular extender?

-It depends on your needs.
-If you only need to boost the signal for your Ring devices and want an indoor chime, the Chime Pro is simpler and more integrated.
-If you want to improve Wi-Fi for all devices in an area, a standard extender is more versatile and often more powerful.
+The Ring Chime Pro is ideal if you only need to boost the signal for Ring devices and desire an indoor chime, offering simpler integration.
+A standard extender is more versatile and often more powerful if you aim to improve Wi-Fi for all devices in an area.

 How do I know if I need a Wi-Fi extender for my Ring?

 Check your device’s Signal Strength (RSSI) in the Device Health section of the Ring app.
-If the number is consistently worse than -60 (e.g., -65, -75), or if you experience poor video quality and frequent offline alerts, an extender will likely solve your problem.
+If the RSSI is consistently worse than -60 (e.g., -65, -75), or if you experience poor video quality and frequent offline alerts, an extender will likely resolve these issues.

 Where is the best place to put my Wi-Fi extender?